-The City's budgeted revenues increased from \$143.74 million to \$148.91 million from the original to the final budget.
-The City's budgeted expenditures increased from \$147.48 million to \$148.83 million from the original to the final budget.
-For the fiscal year, the budget amendments related to revenue pertains to increase in contributions and donations to account for the contributions from a private developer as provided for in the development agreement with the City.
-The budget amendments related to expenditures mainly pertains to increase in public safety grants related activities, promotional and advertising expenses for economic development, and promotional and other expenses related to art exhibition for culture and recreation.
+The City's budgeted revenues increased from \$149.72 million to \$150.43 million from the original to the final budget.
+The City's budgeted expenditures increased from \$151.83 million to \$154.28 million from the original to the final budget.
+For the fiscal year, the budget amendments related to revenue pertains to increase in intergovernmental revenues for additional grant funding from federal agency of \$387,000 and miscellaneous revenue increase of \$310,000 related to art acquisition and funding.
+The budget amendments related to expenditures mainly pertains to decrease in contingency expenditures in the general government, increase in public safety grants related activities, and promotional and other expenses related to art exhibition for culture and recreation.

-The City budgeted \$148.91 million in revenue and recognized \$157.07 million.
-The City budgeted \$148.83 million in expenditures, but incurred \$154.14 million.
+The City budgeted \$150.43 million in revenue and recognized \$157.26 million.
+The City budgeted \$154.28 million in expenditures, but incurred \$148.80 million.

-The budget to actual variances in revenue were due to increases in the receipts of delinquent property taxes, utility service taxes, permits and related building and planning fees as a direct result of the increase in construction and new developments in the City, increase in recreation activity fees, board of architect review and concurrency review fees, passport processing fees, and increase in receipt of equitable sharing revenues from federal agencies as part of the City's participation in public safety operations/programs.
+The budget to actual variances in revenue were due to increases in the receipts of delinquent and homestead property taxes, utility franchise taxes, increase in recreation activity fees, board of architect review and planning and zoning fees, passport processing fees, increase in receipt of equitable sharing revenues from federal agencies as part of the City's participation in public safety operations/programs, and increase in investment earnings.

-The budget to actual variances in expenditures were due to decreases in general government, physical environment, economic development, and culture and recreation, as a result of management initiatives towards more prudent control on spending.
-The increase in public safety is mainly due to approximately \$12 million in expenditures incurred by the City related to Hurricane Irma for emergency and preventive measures, clean-up and restoration costs.
+The budget to actual variances in expenditures were due to decreases in physical environment, public safety, economic development, and culture and recreation, as a result of management initiatives towards more prudent control on spending.